Kāpiti Coast District Council Kāpiti Coast District Council

 Creative Communities Scheme

-The Creative Communities Scheme is a fund aimed at supporting arts activities that celebrate Kāpiti culture, community involvement, and celebrating our diversity, particularly Toi Māori/Māori Arts.
+The Creative Communities Scheme (CCS) is a fund that supports arts activities celebrating Kāpiti culture, community involvement, and our diversity, especially Toi Māori/Māori Arts.

 About the scheme

-The Creative Communities Scheme application guide [PDF 2.74 MB] gives an overview of the scheme, the criteria, and eligibility.
-Note the eligibility criteria have changed to enable groups to include some expenses relating to hospitality/manaakitanga.
-The Creative Communities glossary [PDF 303 KB] provides definitions and explanations of some of the terms used in the application guide.
+The Creative Communities Scheme application guide [PDF 1.75 MB] gives an overview of the scheme, criteria, and eligibility.
+Note the criteria have changed to include some hospitality/manaakitanga expenses.
+The Creative Communities glossary [PDF 303 KB] explains some of the terms used in the guide.

-For more information and advice contact our Arts Advisor.
-We encourage you to ask for more information and advice well in advance of the applications closing date.
+For more information and advice contact our Arts Events Coordinator.
+We encourage you to ask for advice well before the closing date.

-For more information about this scheme and other funding opportunities, visit Creative New Zealand.
+For more details about this scheme and other funding opportunities, visit Creative New Zealand.

 Timeline